The Szemer\'edi-Trotter theorem over arbitrary field of characteristic zero: Introduction

 \begin{thm} Let $\mP$ be a set of points and $\mL$ a set of lines in $\K^2$ with $|\mP|=m,|\mL|=n$.
 Then we have

 and this bound is sharp. \end{thm}

-The key step to prove \Cref{thm: incidence bound_main theorem} is to apply the following Baby Lefschetz principle, which was first laid out in the appendix of \cite{lefschetz2005algebraic}.
-One may also refer to Tao's blog post \cite[Proposition 4]{tao_lefschetz} for related discussions.
+The result above strengthens a theorem of Stevens and De Zeeuw \cite[Theorem 3]{stevens2017improved}.
+The key step to prove \Cref{thm: incidence bound_main theorem} is to apply the following Baby Lefschetz principle, which first appeared in the appendix of \cite{lefschetz2005algebraic}.
+See also Tao's blog post \cite[Proposition 4]{tao_lefschetz} for related discussions.

-\begin{lemma} (Baby Lefschetz principle) Let $F$ be a field of characteristic zero that is finite generated over $\Q$.
-Then there exists an isomorphism $\phi:F\rightarrow\phi(F)$ from $F$ to a subfield $\phi(F)$ of $\C$. \end{lemma}
+\begin{lemma} (Baby Lefschetz principle) Let $F$ be a field of characteristic zero that is finitely generated over $\Q$.
+Then there exists a field isomorphism $\phi:F\rightarrow\phi(F)$ from $F$ to a subfield $\phi(F)$ of $\C$. \end{lemma}